saltyorg/docs/docs/advanced/your-own-containers.md

       - These are accessible from the net.

-  - If this is a home install, you will probably need to forward the port to the cloudbox machine.
+  - If this is a home install, you will probably need to forward the port to the Saltbox machine.

 ## Traefik Proxy